We The Thin Skinned: The Public and The Media

 Moral outrage of a milder sort arose over the New Yorker cover showing Barack Obama in "what many [Americans] see as 'Muslim clothing'", as Al Jazeera put it, standing with his wife in front of a fireplace with a burning flag.
 Only a couple of years earlier the country expressed bewilderment when European Muslims protested Danish cartoons featuring Muhammad.
 In response, the US shh-shhed so as not to inflame, while parading its tolerant, liberal sensibilities to the world.
 Yet last week the US population became apoplectic, in its own little way, over the cartoon of Obama.

 The New Yorker maybe didn't predict the ire.
-The magazine enjoys a coveted position in print publishing, with rising subscriptions, a slew of journalism awards, and a positive balance sheet.
-Just four days earlier, the Financial Times "Lunch with FT" section featured an interview [accessed July 23, 2008] with editor David Remnick, who on that occasion had "much to celebrate after 10 years".
+The magazine enjoys a coveted position in print publishing, with more subscription requests, a slew of journalism awards, and a positive balance sheet.
+Four days earlier, the Financial Times "Lunch with FT" section featured an interview [accessed July 23, 2008] with editor David Remnick, who on that occasion had "much to celebrate after 10 years".
 Remnick had turned around a "desperate" situation at the New Yorker, the FT wrote, and over lavish lunch Remnick commented appreciatively (or hopefully in jest?), "We can't live without the goose prosciutto".

 The audience predicted that the likes of Rush Limbaugh would use the cartoon to promote malevolent myths about Obama and doom his campaign.
 But nobody died and nobody lost a campaign, so what gives?
 Maybe the outraged wanted to guard the naive against exposure to incorrect images?
 Protect Obama, the fragile flower?
 Did they read the article?